The higher education system in Denmark – Overview of Danish education levels

 That is something you can call yourself after completing a doctor’s degree.
 However, if you complete a Ph.D. at a foreign university, you can call yourself a doctor because it means something else abroad.
 Highly confusing.

 If you work on a Ph.D., you’ve signed up for three years of advanced research into a particular subject of your expertise.
-Make sure you pick good thesis topics that are really interesting to you, otherwise those three years are going to feel like 10 years… Definitely use your creativity and passion on this one.
+Make sure you pick a good thesis topic that are really interesting to you, otherwise those three years are going to feel like 10 years… Definitely use your creativity and passion on this one.
 A Ph.D. corresponds to 180 ECTS credits, and it’s a requirement that you’ve five years of study behind you.

 There are different requirements when you work on a Ph.D.
 For instance, you’ve to take part in research communities and teach others in your subject.
 Moreover, to do your own research and lastly, finish your research with a Ph.D. thesis.